superlinear-ai/raglite/README.md

 > ✍️ To insert documents other than PDF, install the `pandoc` extra with `pip install raglite[pandoc]`.

 > [!TIP]
-> 🔎 For higher-quality document processing with automatic image descriptions, install the `mistral-ocr` extra with `pip install raglite[mistral-ocr]` and configure it as follows:
+> 🔎 For higher-quality document processing with automatic image descriptions, install `mistralai` and configure it as follows:
 > ```python
 > from raglite import RAGLiteConfig, MistralOCRConfig
 >